Tag: Camden Home for Friendless Children

 Bellevue Hospital – Tracking History

-A few times I have been asked by readers if a hospital ever existed next to the Ben Franklin Bridge and if so, what was its name.
+By Thomas A. Bergbauer, Retired Courier-Post Editor A few times in the past two months I have received several phone calls from readers asking if a hospital ever existed in North Camden next to the Ben Franklin Bridge and if so, what was its name.
+The answer of course is, yes!
+The name of the…

 A Brief History of the Camden Home for Children & SPCC